be5invis/Iosevka/doc/custom-build.md

 To create a custom build, you need:

-1. Create `private-build-plans.toml` file if absent.
+1. Create `private-build-plans.toml` file if absent, place alongside the `build-plans.toml` in the repository.

 2. Add a build plan into `private-build-plans.toml`.
 The configurable properties are described in the following sections.